 You will receive your certificate at your award ceremony which will be in either July or February depending on when your final exam board meets to confirm your award.
-If you want to purchase a certificate tube in which to keep your certificate after the ceremony, they can be found among other merchandise available at the venue on the day, or you can order online.
+If you want to purchase a certificate tube in which to keep your certificate after the ceremony, they can be found among other merchandise available at the venue on the day.

 If you do not attend the ceremony, your certificate will be sent out to you by recorded delivery in the weeks following the ceremony, to your confirmed address (you will need to confirm your address when replying to your ceremony invite online).
 If you move house shortly before the ceremony and are then unable to attend, please get in touch with your new details.